gdelazzari/2048Solver/README.md

 Currently the game implementation is not perfect: only tiles of value `2` randomly drop in the game board, instead of a random choice between `2` and `4`.

-Most importantly, the solver is quite slow (since it has not been optimized at all) and not is not parallel.
+Most importantly, the solver is quite slow (since it has not been optimized at all) and is single threaded.
-These would be a couple of first good points to tackle.
+These would be a couple of first good points to tackle if I were to improve this small project.

-Otherwise, this was intended from the beginning as a very small learning experience and proof of concept (it was written in a couple of hours) and as such I'm happy with the result.
+Otherwise, it was intended from the beginning as a very small learning experience and proof of concept (it was written in a couple of hours) and as such I'm happy with the result.

 ## Compiling and running